 Product Contribution ECP ST math libraries efforts inform the design, implementation, MAGMA and optimization of numerical linear algebra routines on NVIDIA GPUs The Validation and Verification Suite (on-going effort) for the Compilers and runtime SOLLVE project has helped uncover bugs in OpenMP implementations provided by Cray, LLVM and XL.
 SWIG (www.swig.org) The ECP ST ForTrilinos efforts contributes the capability to generate automatic Fortran bindings from C++ code.
 ECP ST staff are engaged in co-design of OMPD, the new debugging interface for OpenMP programs, along with RogueWave TotalView debugger engineers.
 This effort helps RogueWave improve their main debugging product, TotalView, by making it aware and compatible with recent advances in OpenMP debugging.
-ECP ST staff maintain several chapters of the MPI Forum, effort that require a constant involvement with the other authors, as well MDLE as participation to the online discussions related to the chapter and MPI Forum regular attendance of the MPI Forum face-to-face activities.
+ECP ST staff maintain several chapters of the MPI Forum, effort that require a constant involvement with the other authors, as well as participation to the online discussions related to the chapter and MPI Forum regular attendance of the MPI Forum face-to-face activities.
 An ECP ST staff member belongs to several working group related to scalability and resilience where, in addition to the discussions, implements proof-of-concept features in OpenMPI.
-As part of the ExaHDF5 ECP project, the ALCF worked with Cray MPI-IO developers to merge the upstream ROMIO code into the downstream proprietary Cray MPICH MPI-IO, leveraging Cray MPICH MPI-IO Cray's extensive suite of IO performance tests and further tuning the algorithm.
+As part of the ExaHDF5 ECP project, the ALCF worked with Cray MPI-IO developers to merge the upstream ROMIO code into Cray MPICH MPI-IO the downstream proprietary Cray MPICH MPI-IO, leveraging U U Cray's extensive suite of IO performance tests and further tuning the algorithm.
 Cray is currently targeting it's deployment in an experimental release.
-An ECP ST staff member serves on the OpenHPC Technical OpenHPC Steering Committee as a Component Development representative.
-An ECP ST staff member is co-leading design discussions around LLVM the parallel IR and loop-optimization infrastructure. the paranet in and toop-optimization initiastructure.
+OpenHPC An ECP ST staff member serves on the OpenHPC Technical Steering Committee as a Component Development representative.
+LLVM An ECP ST staff member is co-leading design discussions the parallel IR and loop-optimization infrastructure.